railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_production.rst

 ---------------

 The manager responsible for logistics then plans receipts (manufacturing or purchases) and outgoings (consumption or customer deliveries) by period.
-To do this use the menu :menuselection:`Warehouse --> Stock Planning --> Master Procurement Schedule`.
+Go to the menu :menuselection:`Warehouse --> Stock Planning --> Master Procurement Schedule`.

-For each period and product Open ERP gives you the following information:
+For each period and product, OpenERP gives you the following information:

-* Stock estimated at the end of the period, calculated as stock in the following period less the total estimated outgoings plus total estimated inputs
+* Stock estimated at the end of the period, calculated as stock in the following period less the total estimated outgoings plus total estimated inputs,

-* Closed entries, coming from production or confirmed purchases
+* Closed entries, coming from production or confirmed purchases,

-* Forecast inputs for the period, calculated using the incoming entries less the closing amounts
+* Forecast inputs for the period, calculated using the incoming entries less the closing amounts,

-* Planned inputs entered manually by the logistics manager
+* Planned inputs entered manually by the logistics manager,

-* Closed outgoings which are the consumption of manufacturing waiting and deliveries to be made to customers
+* Closed outgoings which are the consumption of manufacturing waiting and deliveries to be made to customers,

-* Forecast outgoings, calculated from the planned outgoings, less the closing amounts
+* Forecast outgoings, calculated from the planned outgoings, less the closing amounts,

-* Planned outgoings, manually entered by the logistics manager
+* Planned outgoings, manually entered by the logistics manager,

-* Sales forecasts, which represent the sum of forecasts made by the salespeople
+* Sales forecasts, which represent the sum of forecasts made by the salespeople.

 .. figure:: images/stock_forecast.png
    :scale: 75
    :align: center

-   *The master production schedule (MPS)*
+   *The Master Production Schedule (MPS)*

-The production plan then enables the logistics manager to play with the forecast income and outgoings and test the impact on the future stock for the product under consideration.
-It enables you for example to check that the stock does not fall below a certain level for the product under consideration.
+The production plan enables the logistics manager to play with the forecasted receipts and outgoings and test the impact on the future stock for the product concerned.
+It enables you for example to check that the stock does not fall below a certain level for that product.

 You can also open the production plan for past periods.
-In this case Open ERP shows you the real stock moves, by period for forecast reports.
+In this case OpenERP shows you the real stock moves, by period for forecast reports.

 If you do not have automated procurement rules for a product you can start procurement at any time based on the estimates of the production plan.
 To do this press the button :guilabel:`Procure Incoming Left` (i.e. remaining) on the :guilabel:`Master Procurement Schedule`.
-Open ERP plans procurement for an amount equal to the entries forecast.
+OpenERP plans procurement for an amount equal to the entries forecast.

 ..
 Copyright © Open Object Press.
 All rights reserved.